showkubii/homescripts-1/README.md

 ## My Workflow

 I use Sonarr and Radarr in conjuction with NZBGet and ruTorrent/rtorrent to get my media.

-My normal flow is that they grab a file, download it and place it in `/gmedia` under the correct spot of `/gmedia/TV` `/gmedia/Movies` respectively and that is local underneath the covers.
+My normal flow is that they grab a file, download it and place it in `/gmedia` under the correct spot of `/gmedia/TV` `/gmedia/Movies` respectively and that is locally-stored underneath the covers.

 Each night, a rclone upload scripts moves from local to my Google Drive.
-To achieve this, I use rclone to mount my Google Drive and mergerfs to combine a local disk and Google Drive together to provide a single access point for all services.
+To achieve this, I use rclone to mount my Google Drive and mergerfs to combine a local disk and Google Drive together to provide a single access point for all the services.

 ## Rclone and MergerFS